BlueCyro/Resonance/README.md

 These values may be quite small, which is why they're streamed at the full 32 bits.
 They won't look pretty, but they will remain untouched so that you as the developer can make them look pretty or use them for analysis reliably.

-Hint: 10 * log10(band) will give you the decibels ranging from -Infinity to zero.
+Hint: 10 * log10(energy) where 'energy' is the value from the band will give you the decibels ranging from -Infinity to zero.
 You can copy the "normalizedDecibels" math from above if you want to normalize this with a noise floor.

 Several supplementary variables for miscellaneous information are also provided: